fillmore-labs/cmplint/README.md

 <details><summary><b>Custom <code>Is(error) bool</code> method example.</b></summary>

-When the static type of an error is just the `error` interface, the analyzer cannot know its dynamic type, so the diagnostic is also suppressed when the _target_ has an `Is(error) bool` method:
+When the static type of an error is just the `error` interface, the analyzer cannot know its dynamic type.
+Therefore, the diagnostic is also suppressed when the _target_ has an `Is(error) bool` method:

 ```go
 type customError struct{ Code int }